alex-s168/website/pages/article-gpu-arch-1.typ

   - no fancy out of order or superscalar execution
   - support standard 32 bit floating point, without exceptions.

-  Note that we won't specifiy the exact instruction encoding.
+  Note that we won't specify the exact instruction encoding.
 ]

 #section[